 Planning: All Planning Applications for work in our village are sent to the Parish Council by the City Council Planning Service Department.
 Each application is examined in detail by at least 2 Councillors who normally visit both the applicant and any residents who might be affected by the development.
 Applications are then discussed in Council and if necessary observations are made to the Planning Board Committee.

-Communications: A monthly newsletter is distributed to residents.
+Communications: A newsletter is distributed to residents.
 In past years the Council has supported the production of Village History booklets and of a footpath map.
 There are three Parish Council noticeboards.

 Car Parking: The Parish Council's car park, next to the church, was developed a few years ago.

 Trees and Ponds: Councillors monitor the condition of ponds and landscape trees in the parish, notifying the appropriate authorities of any problems.